Tokyo family offices · Cross-border positioning

 • Japanese consumer-goods family wealth.
 Suntory family and Kirin-adjacent multi-generation capital, with US portfolio companies and US co-investment positions, where the consumer heritage carries domestically and the US-facing operating-brand layer has not been built at the same level in English.

 • Japanese tech founder wealth.
-Post-IPO founder family offices, deploying into US venture, US platform-building, and US portfolio activity, where the founder is fluent in US tech vocabulary and the family-office holding posture still reads in a Tokyo register on the public surface.
+Post-IPO founder family offices, deploying into US venture, US platform-building, and US portfolio activity, where the founder is fluent in US tech vocabulary and the family-office holding posture still judges in a Tokyo register on the public website and sales material.

 • Portfolio-company US commercialisation.
 Tokyo family-office portfolio companies at the point of launching or scaling in the United States, where the operating brand has to stand on a US category claim and a US peer set without the holding architecture crowding the frame and without the Japanese register filling the hero.